-Our Board held seven meetings in 2010 and also took action by unanimous written consent on four occasions during 2010.
-Except for Mr. Moskowitz, each of our directors attended at least 75% of the aggregate of: (i) the total number of meetings of the Board held during the period in which he was a director; and (ii) the total number of meetings held by all committees of the Board on which he served.
-In addition, our non-employee directors held four executive sessions in 2010.
+Our Board held eleven meetings in 2011 and also took action by unanimous written consent on four occasions during 2011.
+Each of our directors attended at least 75% of the aggregate of: (i) the total number of meetings of the Board held during the period in which he was a director; and (ii) the total number of meetings held by all committees of the Board on which he served.
+In addition, our non-employee directors held four executive sessions in 2011.